prudhviraj123256/User_Management_Dashboard/README.md

 /src

-  /components      # Reusable UI components like UserList, UserForm, Pagination, FilterPopup
+  /components          (Reusable UI components like UserList, UserForm, Pagination, FilterPopup)

-  /services        # API service functions in userService.js
+  /services            (API service functions in userService.js)

-  /utils           # Utility functions like validation.js
+  /utils               (Utility functions like validation.js)

-  App.js           # Main application logic including state and handlers
+  App.js               (It is the Main application logic including state and handlers)

-  index.js         # React entry point
+  index.js             (It is the React entry point)

 Challenges Faced